 QUALIFIED: 22 year resident of Hereford.
-A former teacher in both grade school and high school---currently a substitute teacher in the school system.
+A former teacher in both grade school and high school--currently a substitute teacher in the school system.

-CONCERNED: That Hereford and Deaf Smith County continue to be a leading area in all of Texas.....that we offer quality education in all levels of our school system and receive 100% value for every tax dollar spent.
+CONCERNED: That Hereford and Deaf Smith County contin. leading area in all of Texas.....that we offer quality education in all levels of our school system and receive 100% value for every tax dollar spent.